MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 > **You will not be root user** once the container is started, so make sure to define all tools to install before build in the requirements.

-Those Jupyter S2I deployments, and the Root deployment described [below](/dsri-documentation/docs/deploy-jupyter#jupyter-as-root-user), can be deployed from the OpenShift web UI:
+The Jupyter S2I deployments, and the Root deployment described [below](/dsri-documentation/docs/deploy-jupyter#jupyter-as-root-user), can be deployed from the OpenShift web UI:

 <img src="/dsri-documentation/img/screenshot-deploy-jupyter.png" alt="Deploy Jupyter" style="max-width: 100%; max-height: 100%;" />